PAIGE BARTHOLOMEW

 Picture

 I see a great public need for affordable psychotherapy, and I intend to meet that need in the best way I can.
-That's why I work with Texas insurance companies on an out-of-network basis to get you every dollar you're entitled to.
+That's why I set my fees low, offer sliding scales for those who need it, and work with Texas insurance companies on an out-of-network basis to get you every dollar you're entitled to.
 I will communicate with your insurance company to find out what your out-of-network benefits are, your yearly deductible amount, and the amount you'll be reimbursed for therapy.
 I'll do all of your paperwork for you.
 I will fight for your claims to make sure you receive your reimbursement checks in a timely manner.

 You pay dearly for your health insurance!
 Let's squeeze the most out of it that we can!